-Businessman, U.S. Army veteran, and author Wes Moore was four years old when his father died in front of him of acute epiglottitis.
+Businessman, U.S. Army veteran, author and now the first Black Governor of Maryland, Wes Moore was four years old when his father died in front of him of acute epiglottitis.
 Moore’s widowed mother, Joy, struggled emotionally and financially.
 As their neighborhood outside Baltimore grew more dangerous, she moved with her three children to her parents’ home in the Bronx.

 Moore didn’t fit in there and began getting into trouble.
 “I first felt handcuffs on my wrist when I was 11 years old,” he shared with Jon Stewart on The Daily Show.
 Joy Moore convinced her parents to take out a loan so she could send Wes to a military boarding school, a decision she agonized over.
 Her only son ran away from Valley Forge Military Academy five times, until, he realized, “My mother wasn’t going to give up on me even though I was giving her a lot of reasons to do so.”